Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your body is held aloft by a furious tempest as you embody the power of air.
-For the duration of this effect, all damage you deal with basic attacks is maximized.
+For the duration of this effect, your basic attacks are automatically criticals if they hit.
 Additionally, whenever you enter and leave a creature's zone of control in the same turn, apply one stack of aloft to them.

 ### Blessing of Wings